Home Arch Linux How To Remove Everything Except The Base System In Arch Linux

 By sk

-I use Oracle VirtualBox to test and explore various Linux distributions.
-The other day I wanted to test different desktop environments, such as Deepin, MATE, LXDE, XFCE etc., on my Arch Linux.
-But the problem is some of the DEs are already installed and I don't have enough space to install other DEs or any other applications.
+I use Oracle VirtualBox to test various Linux distributions.
+Recently, I wanted to experiment with different desktop environments on my Arch Linux, such as Deepin, MATE, LXDE, and XFCE.
+However, some environments were already installed, and I didn't have enough space to install others or any additional applications.
 More importantly, I wanted a fresh Arch Linux system.
-I am bit lazy to reinstall the Arch Linux from scratch and also I find it pointless and time consuming process to reinstall the entire OS each time.
-While looking for an easy way out to solve this problem, I came to know that we can remove everything except the base system in Arch Linux.
+Reinstalling Arch from scratch seemed too tedious and time-consuming, which I wanted to avoid.
+While searching for a simpler solution, I discovered that it's possible to remove everything except the base system in Arch Linux.

-In this way, we don't have to reinstall the entire Arch Linux OS every time.
-We can quickly remove all packages except the base system and install other applications or desktop environments on top of the base system as many time as we want.
-Also, it reduces a lot of time, because we don't need to install Arch Linux from beginning all the time.
-If you are wondering how to do it, you're on the right track.
-Read on.
+This approach allows us to avoid reinstalling the entire Arch Linux OS each time.
+Instead, we can quickly remove all packages except for the base system and then install other applications or desktop environments on top of the base system as often as needed.

-What we are going to do is to mark all packages as dependencies and mark the base system as explicitly installed packages and then finally remove the orphaned packages.
+What we are going to do is mark all packages as dependencies, and then mark the base system as explicitly installed packages and finally remove the orphaned packages.

 First, let us mark all packages as dependencies using command: